laserpants/trombone/docs/basic-configuration.rst

 Unix signal handlers
 --------------------

-Trombone responds to ``SIGHUP`` by reloading all configuration data and restarting the service, and to ``SIGTERM`` by shutting down the server after completion of all pending requests.
+Trombone responds to ``SIGHUP`` by restarting the service after reloading all configuration data.
+The ``SIGTERM`` handler shuts down the server after completion of all pending requests.

 Example
 *******